MFA in Playwriting

 Sixteen (16) credits of dramatic or other literature, at the 500 level or above, chosen in consultation with the advisor to form a coherent plan of study that informs the student’s scholarly interests and creative work.
 Courses may be selected from offerings in the departments of English, Classical Studies, Modern Languages & Comparative Literature, Romance Studies, or the School of Theatre.

-Four (4) credits of creative process coursework in play production:
+Four (4) credits of creative process coursework in play production (most specifically in design and directing):

 Two (2) elective credits (which may be earned through a mentored teaching assistantship)